shuboxio/shubox.js/README.md

 $ yarn add shubox
 ```

-Require the Shubox library in your JS.
+Require the Shubox library in your JS, via ES module:

 ```javascript
 import Shubox from 'shubox'
 ```

-### The 👴 "old school" 👵 script embed
+### Or via the UMD module (IIFE)

 Download and embed the shubox js file directly in your html